cl-test-grid/cl-test-grid/reporting/README.md

-                      by the developers, for example, to mark test cases which are impossible to fix right now, maybe due to lack of support or bugs in CL implemntatons, 3rd party libraries, or similar);
+                      by the developers, for example, to mark test cases which are impossible to fix right now, maybe due to lack of support or bugs in CL implementations, 3rd party libraries, or similar);

         `:unexpected-ok` means the testcase marked as known failure has not failed.